 Currently, Realme officially confirmed the new OS version Realme UI 2.0 which is based on Android 11.
 Realme has began Beta program of Realme UI 2.0 for Realme X50 Pro devices, it comes with many new features.

 What we know here is Realme releases its own OS version based on Google’s latest Android version – the latest Realme UI 2.0 shares most of the features of the latest Android version but it comes with few additional features which don’t come with the Google’s Android.
 Now, we are breaking out the details.

 Now the important question – When will we see the Realme UI 2.0 for the very first time?
-Realme UI 2.0 will be there at the end of 2020.
-It’s because Realme announced the Realme UI 1.0 in December 2019, after Android 10 release, which was September 209.
+Realme UI 2.0 will be officially debut on 21st September 2020 with Realme Narzo 20 series.
+And the Company will also release Realme UI 2.0 beta program roadmap so stay tuned.

 REALME UI 2.0 ELIGIBLE DEVICE LIST

 - Realme Narzo 20A

 - Realme 7 Pro